kawashinji/atlassian-connect-js/README.md

 * connectHost.onIframeEstablished - a callback triggered when an iframe successfully contacts the parent page.
 * connectHost.onIframeUnload - a callback triggered when window.onunload is called inside the iframe.
-* connectHost.destroy - call this to clean up destroyed connect addons - helpful for SPA web apps that need to free memory.
+* connectHost.destroy - call this to clean up destroyed connect add-ons - helpful for SPA web apps that need to free memory.

 JWT and the content resolver
 ---

-There are instances when a connect add-on is created but the URL is unknown (or if you use JWT it's expired).
+There are instances when a connect add-on is created but the URL is unknown (or if you use JWT, that it's expired).

 In these instances you can register a function to delegate to.
 Connect will call this function and wait before creating the iframe until it has responded - usually requiring your application to callback to your server.
 The example below uses jQuery promises, but any promise library should work (note: jQuery.ajax also returns a promise).